tesnos/kezplez-nx/README.md

 * mbedtls
 * libcurl
 * Team Reswitched
-* Everyone who has helped me with my dumb mistakes in the ReSwitched Discord
+* Everyone who has helped me with my dumb mistakes in the ReSwitched/Nintendo Homebrew Discords
 * Team Switchbrew

 ## The message "PLEASE stop hurting people and killing the homebrew scene" goes to...